alxi-e/alxi-e.github.io/_projects/project-1.md

 Among the tools that I experimented with, Blender really stands out, and I will keep making 3D shaded relief for future maps.
 I was also impressed with rayshader (maybe more with other participants productions than my own at this stage!).

 ### Each map in detail
-If you want to have a look at every map I produced during the challenge, head to my bluesky account: https://bsky.app/profile/alexiii.bsky.social
+If you want to have a look at every map I produced during the challenge, head to my bluesky [account.](https://bsky.app/profile/alexiii.bsky.social)

 ### Upcoming
 I will keep making individual entries for the maps that I enjoyed making most - whenever I have time!